WILDLIFE MANAGEMENT, CONSERVATION, AND CONTROL

 The WMCC Master’s course is open to students possessing a Bachelor degree and a sufficient background on some core disciplines.
 The following requirements have to be met for the enrolment:

-- English level B2 (certificated or assessed during the entry test)
+- English level B2 ( assessed during the entry test)

 - a first-level (Bachelor) degree recognized at European level or an equivalent title in Biology, Natural Sciences, Environmental Sciences, Forestry, Animal Breeding, or Veterinary Medicine;

 - alternatively, a different first-level (Bachelor) degree providing an academic background that includes a minimum of 36 ECTS credits in the following core disciplines: anatomy, physiology, microbiology, parasitology, zoology, ecology, and genetics (for Italian students, SSD: VET/01, VET/02, VET/05, VET/06, BIO/05, BIO/07, BIO/18, AGR/07, AGR/16).

 Students are requested to provide a documentation proving the fulfilment of the abovementioned requirements.
 The secretary office will evaluate the documentation and a feedback will be given on the possible admission to the Master’s Course.

 Students have time to achieve the above mentioned title/credits by December 31st, and in the meantime they can temporarily be admitted and proceed with a conditional registration to the Master’s Course.
 In any case, the enrolment procedure must be completed by mid January.

 Admission is conditional upon possession of a B2 level of knowledge of the English language.